sonar-intellij-plugin/sonar-intellij-plugin/README.md

 **NOTE: if your module.iml files are not located in same directory as the module root, then you can override the working directory manually.**

 ### Module configuration

-Module configuration is similar project configuration.
-Please note that for a multi module maven project you need to manually define the sonar resource for each module.
+Module configuration is similar project configuration. **Please note that for a multi module maven project you need to manually define the sonar resource for each module.**

-Go to `File -> Project Structure (Ctrl+Alt+Shift+S)-> Select a module -> SonarQube Tab`.
+Go to `Project Structure -> Select a module -> Select SonarQube Tab`.

 Configure the module in the same way as a project.
 You can use a special option `<PROJECT>`, in this case the project configuration will be used.
 The local analysis script is per default, starting in the module base directory.

-Example:
-multi mvn project
+#### Example: A multi-module maven project

 ```
 project